-Make a document into an easy flowing article or a step-by-step guide.
+Make a document into an easy-flowing article or step-by-step user assistance.
 Instead of creating a daunting collection of manuals, make an interesting amalgamation of information and experience.

 Including screenshots makes it easier for your users to understand what you are talking about.
 This works especially when you are talking about software or an app.

 Videos are probably the best way to explain certain processes.
 Make sure the content and flow of the video is also something that is convenient for your users.